nerdErg/GoodForm/README.md

 And the [Tutorial] (tutorial/01-Introduction.md)

+Version 1.0.4

+* Add a select field so that you can have a "select an option" select: ['one','two','three'] ... which creates a drop down select box
+* Improve the file attachment upload handling.
+Attachments are now put in uploaded.file.location/formName/formInstanceID/

 Version 1.0.3

 * Add a generic field errors message to the top of the form page to indicate that there are errors below.